Education Committee

 Dr. Kate Jennings

-Presentation Topics: Education, Policy Advocacy, Palliative Care (Anxiety and Loss - Impact on Death & Dying)
+Presentation Topics: Education, Communication, Policy Advocacy, Climate Justice, Palliative Care (Anxiety and Loss - Impact on Death & Dying)

 Dr. Clare Burchenal